-The true powerhouse of coffee producing nations, there are farms in Brazil that produce more coffee annually than entire nations (like Bolivia).
-Traditionally Brazil tended towards naturally processed coffees, due mostly to water scarcity in the time coffee production first began.
-These days, however, Brazil utilises more washed and pulped natural techniques to produce its coffee and give Brazil a truly unique range of flavour profiles.
+The true powerhouse of coffee producing nations, there are farms in Brasil that produce more coffee annually than entire nations (like Bolivia).
+Traditionally Brasil tended towards naturally processed coffees, due mostly to water scarcity in the time coffee production first began.
+These days, however, Brasil utilises more washed and pulped natural techniques to produce its coffee and give Brasil a truly unique range of flavour profiles.

 Brazil’s second largest coffee producing region